-Program Director, Master of Arts in Education: Teaching Susan Warren, Ph.D.
 (626) 815-6000, Ext.
-5490, swarren@apu.edu
+5562, swarren@apu.edu

-Azusa Pacific University's 2042 Single-Subject Teaching Credential Program prepares teachers for positions at the middle and high school levels (7-12), as well as K-12 specialists in art, music and physical education.
-The program, approved by the CCTC and NCATE, is comprised of specific methods courses accompanied by practical classroom application in middle schools and high schools.
-All course work and instruction is delivered from a distinctly Christian perspective, instilling in each student a strong foundation of ethics, compassion, and teaching competency.
-Individualized attention is emphasized throughout the program giving students the invaluable advantage of a personalized education.
+Azusa Pacific University's 2042 Single-Subject Teaching Credential Program prepares teachers for positions at the middle and high school levels (7-12), and K-12 specialists in art, music, and physical education.
+The program, approved by the CCTC and NCATE, is comprised of specific pre-professional and professional course requirements, accompanied by practical classroom application in middle schools and high schools.
+All coursework and instruction is delivered from a distinctly Christian perspective, instilling in each candidate a strong foundation of ethics, compassion, and teaching competency.
+Individualized attention is emphasized throughout the program giving candidates the invaluable advantage of a personalized education.

 This program track, tailored to the working professional with subject-matter competence, offers classes at the Azusa campus and selected regional centers throughout Southern California.
 Upon completion, the graduate will have earned both a 2042 Preliminary Single-Subject Teaching Credential and a Master of Arts in Education: Teaching.
-The master's degree is earned after the student has completed all requirements for the Preliminary Credential and program course work.
+The master's degree is earned after the candidate has completed all requirements for the Preliminary Credential and program coursework.
 This is a 2042 Preliminary Credential with EL authorization.